I often get emails from retroactive jealousy sufferers in which they ask me, “What should I do? My partner wants to talk about their past.”

 We want to talk about our past with the people we love.
 Now, we don’t necessarily want to talk about all the nitty-gritty sexual details or all the nitty-gritty romantic details, nothing like that.

 But if we’re in love with someone, we want them to know us.
-We want them to know our past.
-We want to share funny stories from the past.
+We want them to know our past., share funny stories from the past.
 We want to relate our past to our partner’s past.
 It’s a very, very normal thing to do.

 So the first thing I would do is don’t necessarily assign malicious intent to your partner.